 Similar to an IPO, a secondary offering helps companies raise money so they can expand their operations.
 This can be a quick way for companies to raise significant funds fairly efficiently.

 Companies may also hold a second offering between their IPO and the end of their stock’s lock-up period, which is a time when large shareholders are not allowed to sell shares.
 After the lock-up period, a stock’s price often falls when these shareholders sell off some of their shares.
 By holding a secondary offering before the end of the lock-up period, additional investors can benefit from the success of an IPO.

 It’s important for investors to look into why a company is making a secondary offering before deciding whether to invest, as this can affect the price of the stock in both the short and long term.

 Most companies that file secondary offerings choose to do so soon after the end of the lock-up period after their IPO.

 When a company wants to make a secondary offering, they file it for approval with the SEC.

 Investors can find out about the latest secondary offerings in a few ways.
 The SEC has a database of secondary offerings called the EDGAR database, where investors can find out about them.
 Investors can also look to the NASDAQ list of secondary offerings made by companies listed on the NASDAQ stock exchange.
 Companies filing secondary offerings tend to get covered in the media and also put out press releases with details about the offering.

 How Do Stock Prices React to a Secondary Offering?

 The price of stocks can also decrease during a secondary offering because the company issues the offered shares at a discounted price to incentivize investors to buy.
-This results in the price of the stock lowering to the discount price.
 The decrease in value can last a while because any investors who buy-in at the discounted price can sell at a slight increase and make a profit.

 If a company creates new shares and sells them at market value with a discount to account for the amount of dilution, this generally results in the least amount of price volatility.